 - prohibited by order of the Minister for Finance.

-Note: Please read this Practice Direction (No. 4 of 2003) (PDF, 84KB) and Companies (Identical names) Regulations 2015 for more guidelines on the selection of names.
+Note: Please read this ACRA's Policy Statement on the Treatment of Business Names and Name Complaints and Companies (Identical names) Regulations 2015 for more guidelines on the selection of names.

 Registering a name

 You must first register a business name via BizFile+ before you can register/incorporate your business entity.
 The name application costs $15.
 After the name application has been approved, the name will be reserved for 120 days.
 If you do not register the business or incorporate the company within this 120 days, the name will no longer be reserved and will be made available to other members of the public.